Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In the EU context use the eIDAS legal identifier.
 For more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid.

 **Clients**
 When using authorization servers, the authorization server issues the registered client a client identifier - a unique string representing the registration information provided by the client.
-The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
+The client identifier is not a secret; it is commonly public known and MUST NOT be relied upon for client authentication by itself.
 The client identifier is unique to the authorization server.

-Authorization servers MUST NOT allow clients to choose or influence their client_id value.
+Authorization servers MUST NOT allow clients to choose or influence their `client_id` value.

 ### Authentication
 Authentication determines whether individuals and applications accessing APIs are really who they say they are.
-In the context of APIs, authentication is applicable to the *End-User*, i.e. the individual on behalf of whom API resources are being accessed, and to the *Client*, i.e. the application that accesses the API resources on behalf of the end-user.
+In the context of APIs, authentication is applicable to the *End-User*, i.e. the individual on behalf of whom API resources are being accessed, _and_ to the *Client*, i.e. the application that accesses the API resources on behalf of the End-User.

 Note that an End-User can be both a natural person as well as a legal person (organization).
 In case Client Authentication includes information about its governing organization, this may fulfill and obviate the need for End-User authentication.
 See the section "Client Credentials using OAuth 2.0" below.

 #### End-User authentication
-In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required, the rights delegation API access pattern.
-End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.
+In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required.
+This is typically matches with the rights delegation API access pattern.
+End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself or its governing organization, without requiring an End-User context, but may be used nevertheless.
 This happens in the machine tot machine API access pattern.

 The following methods can be used for End-User authentication: